AvtsVivek/JoSi/src/Books/Limitless-UpgradeYourBrain/Meanings.md

 "Candid" means being honest, straightforward, and frank, especially in speech or expression.
 But they were candid with my mother afterward; the injury to my brain was not mild.

+awful. adjective
+1. very bad or unpleasant. "the place smelled awful"
+2. used to emphasize the extent of something, especially something unpleasant or negative.
+"I've made an awful fool of myself" awfully; very. "we're an awful long way from the motorway"

 Ordeal.
 A very unpleasant and prolonged experience.
 School became an ordeal for me.

 "Muster" has two main meanings.
 It can mean to gather or assemble, especially troops or a group of people.
 It can also mean to summon up or produce something, like courage, strength, or support.
-My parents were called in by my teacher to discuss what I could do to muster a passing grade
+My parents were called in by my teacher to discuss what I could do to `muster` a passing grade

 Bawling" refers to crying or shouting loudly, often in a distressed or uncontrolled manner.
+I erupted into tears.
+Not holding-back-the-tears crying, but straight up bawling

+bucket list a number of experiences or achievements that a person hopes to have or accomplish during their lifetime.
+"making this trip is the first thing on my bucket list"

+I spent the next several minutes writing a bucket list.

 "Stewed" typically means cooked slowly in a liquid, often used to describe food like stewed fruit or meat.
 It can also refer to a state of being agitated or worried.
 Additionally, in slang, "stewed" can mean drunk or intoxicated.

+The phrase "dent in these piles" likely refers to the idiom "make a dent in," which means to reduce or consume something, especially a large or difficult task, by a significant amount.
+It implies making some progress, however small, in dealing with a large pile or collection of something.

+How was I going to make a dent in these piles when reading was such a labor for me?

+Begin to accomplish or consume something, as in I've barely made a dent in this pile of correspondence, or Help us put a dent in this pile.

+sustaining
+verb gerund or present participle:
+1. strengthen or support physically or mentally. "this thought had sustained him throughout the years"
+2. undergo or suffer (something unpleasant, especially an injury). "he sustained severe head injuries"

-In medicine, remission refers to a period where the symptoms of a disease, like cancer, lessen or disappear.
+Remission: In medicine, remission refers to a period where the symptoms of a disease, like cancer, lessen or disappear.

 "Serendipitous" means happening or discovered by lucky chance, unexpectedly, and often in a pleasant or beneficial way.
 It describes a situation where someone finds something valuable or enjoyable by accident, not through deliberate searching or planning.